axiom-org/axiom.org/src/docs/logging-in.md

 https://chrome.google.com/webstore/detail/axiom-authenticator/gpogeambflkelepdkgnpaicifglhlgbb)
 installed.
 You should see a popup asking for permission.
-If you haven't configured the extension yet, you will need to enter your private key, which you can get by running:
+If you haven't configured the extension yet, you will need to enter your private key, which you can get by running [axiom get-private-key](#docs-cli-axiom-get-private-key):

 ```bash
 axiom get-private-key